 Add External Login and Logout URLs.

-Finally, your UseResponse SAML settings page should look like this with custom options that you are required to fill in.
+Finally, your UseResponse SAML settings page should look like this with custom options that you are required to fill out.

 - idP Entity ID or Issuer - https://yourdomain.tld/adfs/services/trust